EOSLaoMao/Job-Description/README.md

 * Bonus
-  * Attend one open source project.
+  * Attend one open source project
-  * Maintain one github project which has >= 50 stars.
+  * Maintain one github project which has >= 50 stars
-  * Finish at least one coursera course.
+  * Finish at least one coursera course
   * Good at speaking english

 * Location: